This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 dynamic content.

-Use document stores for semi-structured and non-uniform data, where you can’t define a schema ahead of time, or for
+Use document stores for semistructured and nonuniform data, when you can’t define a schema ahead of time, or for

 search, when you need free-text search, faceted search, etc.